TimothyCMeehan/aws-notes/04-compute-services/00-ecs.md

 # ECS
-- ECS = Elastic COntainer Service
+- ECS = Elastic Container Service
 - Launch Docker containers on AWS
 - You must provision & maintain the infrastructure (the EC2 instances)
 - AWS takes care of starting and stopping the containers